doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ## Next steps

-* Move on to the next sample [terraform-azurerm-vnet-app](../terraform-azurerm-vnet-app).
+* Move on to the next configuration [terraform-azurerm-vnet-app](../terraform-azurerm-vnet-app).